certuna/Applescripts-for-Music/README.md

 Apple Music will only read the Explicit tag for MP4 (AAC/Apple Lossless) files, not MP3 (id3v2) files.

-This script does the next best thing: it simply allows you to add or remove an Explicit symbol (🅴) to the Song Title, so "Dick In A Box" becomes "Dick In A Box 🅴".
+This script does the next best thing: it simply takes the Song Title and adds (or removes) an Explicit symbol (🅴), so "Dick In A Box" becomes "Dick In A Box 🅴".

 ### How to install:
 1. Download the `Explicit to Song Title.applescript` file from this repository to your drive and open it in Script Editor